Devex/devex.github.io/source/_posts/2015-02-06-performance-issues-with-rails-and-virtualbox.markdown

     user    0m0.000s
     sys 0m0.000s

-In that case, these two URIs correspond to the same content, but for our front end and for our back end applications, respectively, and this content is mostly text, JSON formatted.
+These two URIs produce more or less identical content, JSON-formatted status info regarding our front-end and back-end applications, respectively.
 So, another measurement was done, which consisted into measuring the time to serve one complete page:

     $ time wget -pq --no-cache --delete-after http://localhost:3002/people